Jonggol

 Jonggol is a town and an administrative district (Indonesian: Kecamatan) in the Bogor Regency, West Java, Indonesia.
 The town is located 50 km to the southeast of Jakarta.
-The district is part of the Greater Jakarta metropolitan area, and is within the Bekasi river basin.
-It covers a land area of 118.86 km^{2}, and had a population of 122,697 at the 2010 Census and 143,512 at the 2020 Census; the official estimate as at mid 2023 was 156,006 - comprising 78,846 males and 77,160 females.
-The district centre is at the town of Jonggol, and the district is sub-divided into 14 villages (desa), all sharing the postcode of 16830, as listed below with their areas and populations as at mid 2023.
-Not just a sub-district, Jonggol is now known as a vast tourist area in the southeast of Jakarta which includes several sub-districts, Sukamakmur, Cariu, Tanjungsari, Cileungsi, and Klapanunggal.
+The district is part of the Greater Jakarta metropolitan area, and is situated within the Kali Bekasi river basin.
+It covers a land area of 118.86 km^{2}, and had a population of 122,697 at the 2010 Census and 143,512 at the 2020 Census; the official estimate as at mid 2024 was 155,396 (comprising 78,278 males and 77,118 females).
+The district centre is at the town of Jonggol, and the district is sub-divided into 14 villages (desa), all sharing the postcode of 16830, as listed below with their areas and populations as at mid 2024.
+Besides being a district, Jonggol is now the centre of a vast tourist area in the southeast of the Jakarta Metropolitan Area which includes several neighbouring districts - Sukamakmur, Cariu, Tanjungsari, Cileungsi, and Klapanunggal.